top of page

 2022 AWJ Conference "Women in the Workplace"

-Some of many members who met and enjoyed a pre conference dinner and days training in Birmingham. in 2023 we will again be in Birmingham on the 10th November.
+Some of many members who met and enjoyed the conference dinner and training in Birmingham.
+We were back in Birmingham in 2023 and we hope to see you at our annual conference and dinner later in 2024.

 bottom of page